 Not only do they consume a tremendous amount of food, but an African elephant bull can drink up to 212 liters of water in 5 minutes!
 However, they only require 68,4 – 98.8 liters.

 African elephants, Loxodonta africana, are listed in the category vulnerable of the IUCN list.

 The ‘African Elephant Bull Eating’ is one of many beautiful photographs in my African Elephant portfolio.
-All my animal photographs you can license or buy as wall art prints.
+All my animal photographs you can license or buy as wall art prints online.
 I only use high-quality print materials, such as acrylic, Alu-Dibond, fine art paper, canvas, and modern metal.